 - Acceptable fonts and where each can be used

 Shopify uses templates that will form the visual basis of your eCommerce website—but creating a visual style guide is still essential because you’ll need it to guide your logo creation and start your promotional activities.

 The example below from Destination Canada is a great example of a well-executed and simple Style Guide.

 Consider purchasing a professional toolkit with a lightbox

-The impact of high-quality imagery for online businesses can’t be understated.
-Etsy reports that 90% of their sales are driven by image quality, which isn’t that surprising when you consider that photographs are the closest your customers get to trying out your products before purchase.
+The impact of high-quality imagery on online businesses can’t be understated.
+Etsy reports that 90% of their sales are driven by the image quality, which isn’t that surprising when you consider that photographs are the closest your customers get to try out your products before purchase.

 The good news is that anyone can create beautiful product images without the need for an expensive camera.
 The only product photography tools you’ll need to get started are:

 - Your smartphone (or a digital camera if you own one)

 - A white backdrop for consistency

 - Editing software (such as Pixlr or Photoshop)